Bhool Bhulaiyaa 2: Sequel

-A third installment in the franchise, titled Bhool Bhulaiyaa 3, was officially announced by T-Series with a teaser on March 1, 2023.
+A third instalment in the franchise, titled Bhool Bhulaiyaa 3, was officially announced by T-Series with a teaser on 1 March 2023.
 Directed by Anees Bazmee, the film stars Kartik Aaryan, who reprises his role as Rooh Baba, alongside Vidya Balan, returning as Manjulika from the 2007 film, along with Madhuri Dixit and Triptii Dimri.
-Bhool Bhulaiyaa 3 was released on November 1, 2024, coinciding with the Diwali festival.
+Bhool Bhulaiyaa 3 was released on 1 November 2024, coinciding with the Diwali festival.